bonusly/un-handbook/README.md

 ### Seek and embrace diversity
 * Actively learn about and work to mitigate your own biases
 * Make sure our product is inclusive
-* Seek representation & inclusion (even at the expense of speed, results)
+* Seek representation & inclusion (even at the expense of other goals)
 * Build inclusivity & bias mitigation into our processes
-* Make small improvements every day
 * Expect it to be hard and uncomfortable sometimes
-* Everyone’s responsibility

 Our industry has [well-documented](http://www.theverge.com/2015/8/20/9179853/tech-diversity-scorecard-apple-google-microsoft-facebook-intel-twitter-amazon) [problems](http://wpusa.org/WPUSA_TechsDiversityProblem.pdf) when it comes to [workplace diversity](http://techcrunch.com/2015/07/28/what-a-truly-diverse-tech-company-would-look-like/).
 This fact makes it easy for tech companies to skew everything from their employment policies to the features they develop toward the needs of the dominant group - which is both a disservice to our customers and reinforces the lack of diversity in our industry.